-Before you come to the lake:
+Before you come to our lakes:

 - Let someone know where you are going to be fishing or boating and when you will return.